meenakshi02502/GenieAd/README.md

 **Generated Copy:**

-> ☕ “💡 Introducing Eco-friendly coffee mug: changing the way the world thinks.”
+> ☕ “Sip smarter with our eco-friendly coffee mug — where sustainability meets style.”

 ## 🚀 Live Demo